Temprog/Twitter-Sentiment-Analysis-Insights-NLP-GenAI/README.md

   - Evaluation with accuracy, classification reports and confusion matrices

 - **Prediction on New Data**
   - The best-performing model (Random Forest Classifier) is used to predict sentiments on new review tweets.

+ **Google Gemini GenAI Integration**
+  - Connects to the Google Gemini API.
+  - Generates automated narrative summaries of overall sentiment and key discussion themes based on the analysis.
+  - Creates comprehensive automated narrative reports that combine project details, data analysis insights, model performance evaluation, and GenAI-generated thematic summaries.

+---

+**Technologies Used**
+- Python
+- pandas (for data manipulation and analysis)
+- nltk (for natural language processing tasks like tokenization and lemmatization)
+- scikit-learn (for machine learning models and evaluation)
+- matplotlib and seaborn (for data visualization)
+- wordcloud (for generating word clouds)
+- Google Generative AI SDK (google.generativeai) for interacting with the Gemini API

 ---